-When you love yourself you feel good, you value your attributes, your talents, your skills, and your abilities.
-Which means that you never compare yourself to others, and you don’t feel jealous when others shine in their own way.
+When you love yourself, you feel good, you value your attributes, your talents, your skills, and your abilities.
+This means that you never compare yourself to others, and you don’t feel jealous when others shine in their own way.

 Determine which of your beliefs and values reflect your authentic self.
 Stick to them.
 It’s yours, and you don’t need to change them for anyone.
 Under no circumstances should you change your values to suit someone else, as then you will let yourself down.

 It’s the only one you have.
 Take care of it and pamper yourself often.
-Live healthy and make exercise a lifestyle priority.
+Live healthily and make exercise a lifestyle priority.

 Stop hiding your hobbies.
 Openly share your passions.
 There are plenty of people who will be interested in the real you.